Learn / Blog / Article

 You can’t expect high participation rates if you’re presenting your survey as some automated thing that no one monitors.

 But, make it fun, make it personal, and make sure everyone feels heard, and your participation rates will rise - and the feedback you receive will probably improve in terms of quality.

 Users want to tell you what they think.
 But only if you’re listening.

-One of the mistakes we made early on was to show our NPS poll to our free users and our paying customers, and lump all of their responses in together.
+One of the mistakes we made early on was to show our NPS survey to our free users and our paying customers and lump all of their responses in together.

 After a few weeks, we realized that our paying customers had markedly different views of the product because they were paying for it.
 They had higher expectations, they used the product more (and Marginal Utility is real), and their scores were about 10 points lower as a result.